stephenajulu/julzinsight.co/content/_index.md

       keyName: property
     - name: 'og:description'
       value: >-
-        Welcome to Julz Insight, where visionary tech meets modular infrastructure.
-Empowering founders to scale with clarity, speed, and zero friction.
+        Welcome to Julz Insight.
+Where visionary tech meets modular infrastructure.
+Empowering founders and enterprises to scale with clarity, speed, and zero friction.
+From open-source systems to automation-ready ventures, we build the backbone your business deserves.
       keyName: property
     - name: 'og:image'
       value: images/socialimage.png